 - Those with specific health conditions

 It’s generally recommended that people get a flu vaccine by the end of October, according to the CDC.
-This is especially important because of the ongoing spread of COVID-19.
-The flu season peaks often in Feburary and can last until May, so you can still get the flu vaccine later.
+The flu season peaks often in February and can last until May, so you can still get the flu vaccine later.
 No matter when you get your flu shot, it will still be valuable to help protect you for the rest of the flu season.
 Talk to your provider about the best time to get your flu shot.
 Remember to ask about other vaccines you might need to protect yourself this year too.

-More ways you can help protect yourself against the flu
+More ways to help protect yourself against the flu

-After you get your flu shot, continue to take steps to protect yourself and others from the flu and from COVID-19.
-That means frequent hand-washing, wearing a mask and keeping a safe distance when you’re in public spaces.
-Here are more ways you can help protect yourself and your community:
+After you get your flu shot, continue to take steps to protect yourself and others from the flu.
+That means frequent handwashing, wearing a mask and keeping a safe distance when you’re in public spaces.